Refused a refund on your holiday? Refused a refund on your flight? Do you book a holiday?

 - The Refund Credit Note must include the original booking details and reference.

 - The Refund Credit Note must not include any other amount offered as a rebooking incentive or other offer.
 Any such offers must be documented separately and are not covered by any scheme of financial protection.

 - You should retain all previous booking documentation including booking confirmations, ATOL Certificates where appropriate and proofs of payment.

 Please be patient and work with the company rather than against them to protect both business and your own interests.

-My travel company says I still have to pay the balance for a holiday due to be taken in July 2020 but I don’t want to go.
+My travel company says I still have to pay the balance for a holiday due to be taken later in the year but I don’t want to go.
 What can I do?

 Companies have grounded airlines and put a stop to all holidays to be taken from different dates.
 At the moment you will still be expected to pay the balance for any holiday that could, in theory, be taken.
 If you do not pay the balance you will be in breach of contract and will not be entitled to a refund of the deposit.
 As the weeks go by it is highly likely that the Foreign and Commonwealth Office will extend the dates, effectively banning all non-essential travel and/or companies will extend the grounding and/or some countries will not be allowing flights into their country.
 When and if this happens you will then be entitled to a refund, as above.

 Make sure you pay on a credit card to give you extra protection.
 You will be able to claim from the credit card company as advised above should a refund be rejected.

 I have a holiday booked and paid for due to be taken later in the year.
 Can I get a refund?

 The FCO has advised against all but essential travel indefinitely, so in theory you should be able to get full refunds.
 However, in reality, given the current situation, you will need to wait until nearer the due date to start the process for a refund.